How Comedy Works

 I’m just saying.

 Of course no one gets anywhere by blindly following rules.
 Still, few people get anywhere by ignoring them.
-The idea is to learn them and master them then break them, or at least defy them by getting your laughs in unusual ways.
+The idea is to learn the rules, then master them, then break them, or at least defy them by getting your laughs in unusual ways.

 All the top comedy people know the rules, if only unconsciously.
 And there are only two ways to learn them: lots of work, or getting told.
 The Rule of 3 didn’t spring fully formed from a nutty Neanderthal’s test beaker (bet you didn’t know cavemen had lab equipment) but from the success and failure of a thousand thousand writers and stand-ups and drunk uncles at Thanksgiving dinners.
 Everyone who works in comedy rediscovers these rules; this seminar gives you a leg up.